Nathan Colmer | Van Dyk Group

 Inspectors will call attention to potential issues, but most will refrain from an in-depth analysis.

-For areas of concern, a qualified expert may need to be brought in for a further assessment
+A qualified expert may need to be brought in for a further assessment

 Mold caused by damp and wet wood